-Discretely located behind the Bentley showroom near Hadley Green is Chipping Barnet’s smartest restaurant and now, after a few visits, I can see why it has such a loyal following.
+Discretely located behind the High Street near Hadley Green is Chipping Barnet’s smartest restaurant and now, after a few visits, I can see why it has such a loyal following.

 My experiences of Savoro have improved as I’ve got to know the menu.
 My first visit was with my husband and another couple and, to be honest, I don’t think I ordered as well as the others.
 My aged Comté cheese soufflé starter with French onion soup was too rich for a warm early summer evening and the main course of calves liver provençal was again a bit heavy going, both featuring strongly flavoured reductions.
 Tasting other people’s dishes, I could see that the overall standard was high and we had an enjoyable evening in comfortable surroundings with helpful, friendly service.